+Positive Negative

-Positive Negative Social Artisan uses, such as micro-breweries or small-scale cheese factories for example, are not perceived as producing as many negative externalities as traditional industrial uses that require distinct separation from more sensitive uses/areas.
-The Planning Proposal will allow artisan uses in the B2 Local Centre zone that will ensure artisan uses of varying scales and intensities have options in their location and development.
-There is a need for Council to facilitate and support private sector investment in dining, agritourism and beverage experiences.
-This is critical for facilitating yield in tourism and attracting new and contemporary visitor markets.
-Diversity of entertainment options in the Tumut town centre provides potential social benefits for residents.
-Concerns could be expressed by nearby residents and business owners in respect of issues such as noise, odour and traffic.
+Social PositiveArtisan uses, such as micro-breweries or small-scale cheese factories for example, are not perceived as producing as many negative externalities as traditional industrial uses that require distinct separation from more sensitive uses/areas.
+The Planning Proposal will allow artisan uses in the B2 Local Centre zone that will ensure artisan uses of varying scales and intensities have options in their location and development.There is a need for Council to facilitate and support private sector investment in dining, agritourism and beverage experiences.
+This is critical for facilitating yield in tourism and attracting new and contemporary visitor markets.Diversity of entertainment options in the Tumut town centre provides potential social benefits for residents.Land in the B2 zone has been predominantly cleared and in terms of development is well established and does not contain habitats or species of particular Negative Concerns could be expressed by nearby residents and business owners in respect of issues such as noise, odour and traffic.
 It is also noted that the proposed approach allows for specific guidance and outcomes to potentially be added to future Development Control Plan (DCP) chapters.
 The Planning Proposal will create the ability to guide development in a consistent manner, in line with community expectations for planning, growth and governance.
+Nil

+interest.

-Environmental Land in the B2 zone has been predominantly cleared and in terms of development is well established and does not contain habitats or species of particular interest.
-Nil Economic Business and tourism initiatives can be Nil
+Economic Business and tourism initiatives can be Nil

 Positive Negative

+------------ --- ----------

 potentially encouraged that create

 employment and boost the local economy.

-Governance Planning legislation and policies at both Nil

-State and Local Government levels apply.
+Governance Planning legislation and policies at both State and Local Government levels apply.
+Nil